AMSL Aero Vertiia

 www.vertiia.com

-AMSL Aero was founded in June 2017 by Andrew Moore (AM) and Siobhan Lyndon (SL) in Australia.
+AMSL Aero was founded in June 2017 by Andrew Moore and Siobhan Lyndon in Australia.
 Moore is an engineer with more than 20 years experience in helicopter and aircraft design.
 Lyndon previously worked in senior positions for Google for 11 years and is in charge of the company’s business operations.
+Moore said his aircraft design was inspired by Lawrence Hargrave, who created the box kite in 1893.
+Hargrave was a British-born Australian engineer, explorer, astronomer, inventor and aeronautical pioneer.

 Early in development the aircraft was known as the Verti-plane, but the name was soon changed to the Vertiia.
-The current version is an all-electric vertical takeoff and landing (eVTOL) aircraft that holds six people and can be flown autonomously.
+The current version is an electric vertical takeoff and landing (eVTOL) aircraft that holds six people and can be flown autonomously.
 Its cruising speed will be 300 km/h (186 mph) with a range of 250 km (155 miles) when using electric batteries.
-In the future, the aircraft could also be fueled with hydrogen, which would extend its range to a possible 800 km (497 miles).
-The mission of the company is to change the way the world travels with safe, clean, fast and affordable urban air mobility (UAM) aircraft.
+In the future, the aircraft could also be fueled with hydrogen, which would extend its range to a possible 1,000 km (621 miles).
+The mission of the company is to change the way the world travels with safe, clean, fast and affordable advanced air mobility (AAM) passenger aircraft.

-The company plans to market their aircraft for UAM, personal air transportation, military use, disaster relief and emergency medical response.
+The company plans to market their aircraft for advanced air mobility, personal air transportation, military use, disaster relief and emergency medical response.
+The company has already obtained an experimental airworthiness certificate for the flying prototype and predicts the Vertiia will be certified and serial production will begin in 2026.

 Specifications: